Columbine High School massacre: Writings

-Shortly after the court hearing for the van break-in, Harris reverted his website back to just hosting user-created levels of Doom and began keeping a journal.
+Shortly after the court hearing for the van break-in, Harris reverted his website back to only hosting user-created levels of Doom and began keeping a journal.
 Klebold had already been keeping a personal journal since March 1997.
 In both their journals, Harris and Klebold later plotted the attack.
-Harris's plan for an attack included possibly escaping to a foreign country or hijacking an aircraft at Denver International Airport and crashing it into a building in New York City.
+Harris's plan for an attack included possibly escaping to a foreign country or hijacking an aircraft at the Denver International Airport and crashing it into a building in New York City.

 Klebold and Harris both made entries in their journals on topics related to sexuality.
 Klebold expressed shame for his sexual interests, which included bondage and foot fetishism, stating that, "My humanity has a foot fetish, & bondage exteme[sic] liking.
 I try to thwart it..."
-Harris described his desire for raping and torturing women in his bedroom.
-Harris also expressed interest in cannibalism, stating that he would like to dismember a woman with whom he could have "animalistic sex" and eat her flesh.
+Harris described his desire for raping and torturing women in his bedroom, and also expressed interest in cannibalism, stating that he would like to dismember a woman with whom he could have "animalistic sex" and eat her flesh.

 Harris and Klebold's schoolwork displayed themes of violence.
 In December 1997, Harris wrote a paper on school shootings titled "Guns in School", and a poem from the perspective of a bullet.
-Klebold wrote a short story about a man killing students which worried his teacher so much that she alerted his parents, when Klebold was confronted about it, he said it was "just a story".
+Klebold wrote a short story about a man killing students which worried his teacher so much that she alerted his parents; when Klebold was confronted about it, he said it was "just a story".
 For one project, Harris wrote a paper on Nazi Germany and Klebold wrote a paper on Charles Manson.
-In a psychology class, Harris wrote that he dreamed of going on a shooting spree with Klebold.
-Harris's journals described several experimental bomb detonations.
+In a psychology class, Harris wrote that he dreamed of going on a shooting spree with Klebold, with Harris's journals describing several experimental bomb detonations.

 Nearly a year before the massacre, Klebold wrote a message in Harris's 1998 yearbook: "killing enemies, blowing up stuff, killing cops!!
 My wrath for January's incident will be godlike.
 Not to mention our revenge in the commons"; "the commons" was slang for the school cafeteria.